ldbc/ldbc_snb_interactive_v2_impls/README.md

 To get started with the LDBC SNB benchmarks, check out our introductory presentation: [The LDBC Social Network Benchmark](https://docs.google.com/presentation/d/1NilxSrKQnFq4WzWMY2-OodZQ2TEksKzKBmgB20C_0Nw/) ([PDF](https://ldbcouncil.org/docs/presentations/ldbc-snb-2022-11.pdf)).

+The design and implementation of the SNB Interactive v2 workload are described in the [TPCTC 2023 paper, "The LDBC Social Network Benchmark Interactive Workload v2: A Transactional Graph Query Benchmark with Deep Delete Operations"](https://ldbcouncil.org/docs/papers/ldbc-snb-interactive-v2-tpctc2023-preprint.pdf) by Püroja et al.

 ## Notes

+:warning: Audited runs are currently only possible with the [SNB Interactive v1.x version](https://github.com/ldbc/ldbc_snb_interactive_impls/tree/v1-dev).
+The new version of Interactive (with deletes and larger SFs) will be released in 2024.

 :warning: Please keep in mind the following when using this repository.